 Phishing is a term used to describe a specific kind of cybercrime in which a person makes up a fake story in order to get something from you online.
 This is usually done using email, but it may as well be done using social media, chats, or other types of digital communication.

-Apart from asking for specific information, phishingmails can also contains links or files they ask you to visit or download.
+Apart from asking for specific information, phishing mails can also contains links or files they ask you to visit or download.
 The moment you download the file or click on the link your device can get infected with all kinds of nasty malware or spyware.
-This makes it possible for the cybercriminals to read certain personal files or gain certain information that way.
+This makes it possible for the cybercriminals to read certain personal files or gain certain information that way, to engage in identity theft.
 Sometimes they even use this to install bots to create a Botnet and carry out DDOS attacks.

 Sometimes they even use a custom-built website that looks just like the official website of the institution they want to imitate, like a bank.
 But instead of your information being sent to your bank, the cybercriminals get their hands on it and use it to take your money.